-Do you often wonder the secret of clean windows without streaking?
+Do you often wonder the best way to clean windows without streaks?
 It can be so discouraging to find a bunch of streaks on all of the windows you just cleaned around your home.
 Don't resign yourself to a lifetime of streaky windows -- with a simple, streak-free cleaning solution and the right tools, your windows and mirrors will shine streak-free in no time.